Degrees and Certifications:

 Welcome to my Language Arts Webpage.
 My teaching career began in 1993, and I have been teaching Language Arts at Wilson K-8 since March of 2000.
-I have 24 years of teaching experience in the middle school.
+I have 26 years of teaching experience in the middle school.
 I was born and raised in San Bruno, California, and lived in the Northern California Bay Area until 1999 when my family relocated here to Tucson.
 I have two children, a daughter who is a full time RRT at Banner UMC and a son who is in the Aviation Technology Program at Pima.
 My most passionate hobby is running and training as a competitive marathoner and 70.3 triathlete.
-My love for sports extends my teaching work day, as I am also the Head Coach of Wilson's cross country and track team and I have developed a community Run Club team as well.
+My love for sports extends my teaching work day, as I am also the Head Coach of Wilson's cross country and track team, and I have developed a community Run Club team as well.

 Defining Moment in My Education

-As a student teacher, I found a level of connectedness with middle school students that was energizing.
+Through the years, I found a level of connectedness with middle school students that was energizing.
 The daily exposure to their inquisitiveness, uniqueness, and desire to figure out how to manipulate themselves in their ever changing world was a challenge I felt compelled to pursue.
 Helping students learn new curriculum and seeing their confidence increase with each success, continues to motivate me to work hard in my profession.
 As I reflect on the students I have taught over the years, I am always in awe in regards to the responsiblity and impact I have on future generations.